theCapypara/riptide-docs/source/user_docs/proxy.rst

 By default Riptide will add entries to your system's hosts-file to make sure your projects can be routed at this address.
-See `"Advanced: Resolving hostnames & /etc/hosts file" <3_configuration.html#advanced-resolving-hostnames-etc-hosts-file>`_ for more information..
+See :ref:`user_docs/configuration:Resolving hostnames and hosts-file` for more information.

 If you change this address, and have hosts-file management enabled, you may need to run any command of the Riptide CLI to update the hosts-file with the new domains.